Nomenclature of Phycobilin lyases and related proteins

 - PecF family Forms a heterodimer with PecE.
 The PecE/F complex attaches a PCB and isomerises it to PVB at Cys-84 of alpha-PEC.

-- RpcG family Fusion protein with C-term and N-term parts showing similarity to PecE and PecF but different function in vivo: RpcG attaches a PEB and isomerises it to PUB at cys-84 of alpha-PC.
-Found only in some marine cyanobacteria.
+- RpcG family Fusion protein with C-terminal and N-terminal parts showing similarity to PecE and PecF, respectively, but with different function in vivo: RpcG attaches a PEB and isomerizes it to PUB at Cys-84 of alpha-PC (Blot et al. 2009).
+Found only in some marine cyanobacteria (Grébert et al. 2022).

-- E/F clan: subclan 2 Two phycobilin lyase-isomerases were characterized in the E/F subclan 2: MpeZ by Shukla et al.(2012) and MpeU but only partially by Mahmoud et al. (2017) .
-They do not seem to form heteroduplexes and so members of this group might be monomers or homodimers.
-This group also contains several enzymes which have been characterized but are not phycobilin lyases (IaiH, NblB, etc.).
+- E/F clan: subclan 2 Most phycobilin lyase-isomerases of the E/F subclan 2 have been biochemically characterized.
+They do not seem to form heteroduplexes, thus members of this group might be monomers or homodimers.
+This group also contains several enzymes that have been characterized but are not phycobilin lyases (CpeZ, IaiH, NblB, etc.) and numerous homologs with unknown function.

 - E/F subclan 2 - Phycobilin lyases and lyases-isomerases

-- E/F subclan 2 - Related proteins Members of this group usually have PBS lyase HEAT repeats domains or at least Armadillo-type folds.
+- E/F subclan 2 - Proteins related to lyases or lyase chaperones Members of this group usually have PBS lyase HEAT repeats domains or at least Armadillo-type folds.
 Most of them are uncharacterized yet and there is no evidence that they are bona fide phycobilin lyases, though they are clearly related to the latter.
+Among them, CpeZ is not a lyase per se but it was found to significantly enhance the activity of the PEB lyase CpeY (Biswas et al., 2011).

 - IaiH family Forms a complex with IscA which is involved in iron-sulfur cluster formation in cyanobacteria (Morimoto et al. 2003)